Anubhav0902/shopper/README.md

   - React.js: A popular JavaScript library for building interactive user interfaces.
   - Redux: A predictable state container for managing application state.
   - React Router: A routing library for React.js applications.

 - **Backend:**
   - Node.js: A versatile JavaScript runtime environment for building server-side applications.
   - Express.js: A minimalist web application framework for Node.js, enabling robust API development.
   - MongoDB: A flexible NoSQL database for storing and managing application data.
   - Mongoose: An elegant MongoDB object modeling tool for Node.js, providing schema-based solutions.
+  - Multer: A middleware for handling multipart/form-data, used for uploading images.

 - **Authentication:**
   - JSON Web Tokens (JWT): A compact and self-contained method for securely transmitting information between parties as a JSON object.